UKHomeOffice/controlled-substance-licence/apps/controlled-drugs/views/content/en/cd-application-submitted.md

-An email confirming your application and a PDF of your details has been sent to {{values.licence-email}}.
+An email confirming your application and a PDF of your details has been sent to {{values.licence-email-address}}.

 ## What happens next